 Booking your Lodging and Meals

-Call our office (503-695-2243) during regular business hours and speak with Christine or Mary Anne; they can tell you when we have openings on our calendar for personal retreats for you and your household.
+Call our office (503-695-2243) during regular business hours and speak with Mary Anne; she can tell you when we have openings on our calendar for personal retreats for you and your household.
 We have expanded the number of rooms which are available for personal retreats from July 2020 until February 2021.
-In addition to The Hideaway, we are making personal retreats in Boyd Hall, Ballard Hall, Creevey, Beam House, Lindsay House according to what is available.
+In addition to The Hideaway, we are offering personal retreats in Boyd Hall, Ballard Hall, Creevey, Beam House, Lindsay House according to what is available.

 Can I bring my family to Menucha for a personal retreat?